 You will probably have had hiccups (also known as hiccoughs) at some time.
 They can be annoying but are not usually serious and typically go away after a while.
 If hiccups go on for longer than two days, they are considered ‘persistent’ or long-lasting, and can interfere with eating and sleeping.

 How hiccups occur

-Everybody has a diaphragm, a thin muscle that separates your chest from your abdomen.
+The diaphragm is the thin muscle that separates your chest from your abdomen.

 Hiccups occur when your diaphragm suddenly and involuntarily contracts or tightens, causing a sharp intake of breath.
 When this happens, you quickly close your vocal cords, which produces the ‘hiccup’ sound.

 Hiccups may start and stop without any obvious reason.
 However, some things do increase your chances of having hiccups including:

 - stress, fear or excitement.

 In rare cases, hiccups that last for days or weeks may be caused by an underlying condition, or by some medications.
 Some of the underlying conditions are: